 Are you a teacher, scout leader, or other group leader looking to make the most of your visit to the zoo?
 Try one of our exciting and education onsite programs!
 Zoo Safari programs take place during zoo hours, while Flashlight Safari programs take place after hours!
 Please see the program descriptions below and book your onsite educational program today!

-Zoo Safari on-site educational programs engage students in hands-on learning during a field trip to the zoo.
-Zoo educators will work with classroom teachers to tailor a field experience that supports learning taking place in the traditional classroom.
-Students will visit the zoo's classroom where concepts will be reinforced through a 60 minute multi-media presentation including live animal encounters and animal artifacts such as skulls, furs, and feathers.
-Depending on the group's size and needs, other unique opportunities such as a visit to the zoo's diet kitchen, a chat with a zookeeper, and animal enrichment viewing at an exhibit may be available.
-Whether your Kindergarten students are learning about what makes a bird a bird or your college students are learning about the genetic management of captive-bred animals, the zoo has a program for you!**
+Zoo Safari programs engage students in hands-on learning during a field trip to our 43-acre living classroom.
+Educators will work with teachers, groups, or scout leaders to tailor an experience that supports group needs and complements curriculum.
+In the zoo's classroom, students will take part in an hour-long multi-media program featuring live animal encounters and animal artifacts such as skulls, furs, and feathers.
+Depending on the group's size and needs, other unique opportunities such as a visit to the zoo's diet kitchen, a chat with a zookeeper, or an animal enrichment viewing at an exhibit may be available.
+Whether your group is learning about life cycles or the genetic management of captive-bred animals, the Zoo Safari has a program for you!**

 Troop or non-school group leaders!
 Zoo Safari programs aren't just for schools!
 Zoo Safaris make great enhancements to a scout badge or patch project!
 Looking for a unique adventure?
 Try Flashlight Safaris, our after-hours program!

 **Please Note: Zoo Safaris are only offered during the school year, September through June.**

 Call (315) 435-8511 x205 today to begin customizing your Zoo Safari program!

 For field trips to the zoo without an education program, please call Guest Services at (315) 435-8511 x100.